‘Teen Mom OG’: Ryan Edwards Threatened To ‘Put A Bullet’ In Maci Bookout’s Husband, Reports ‘Radar Online’

-Teen Mom OG star Ryan Edwards has allegedly been threatening his baby mama, Maci Bookout, and her husband Taylor McKinney.
+Teen Mom OG star Ryan Edwards has allegedly been threatening his baby mama, Maci Bookout, and her husband, Taylor McKinney.
 Maci and Taylor were so worried for their safety that they decided to file for an order of protection against Ryan, and now the details of the bitter feud are beginning to come out.

 According to an April 3 report by Radar Online, Ryan Edwards reportedly threatened to shoot and kill Maci Bookout’s husband, Taylor McKinney.
 The Teen Mom OG dad, who shares one son, Bentley, 9, with Bookout, has been going through a lot of personal issues, including a cheating scandal and heroin addiction.